COMP2522/project-the-high-five/Project_README.md

 In addition to the basic gameplay and installation instructions, this Tower Defense game has some specific features:

-    The player must kill a certain number of enemies to progress to the next level.
-In this game, the player must kill 20 enemies to progress to the next level.
-    There are a total of 5 levels in the game, and if the player successfully completes all 5 levels, they win the game.
-    The game has a main menu where the player can start a new game, load a previously played game or exit the game.
-    If the player runs out of money, they cannot buy until they earn more money by killing enemies.
+The UI class manages the user interface elements of a game.
+It contains methods for displaying the current level number, current score, number of enemies defeated, the player's current health using red and black hearts, and the player's current coins.
+The class also loads up UI elements such as coinImage, redHeart, and blackHeart.
+The displayHP method uses if-else statements to display a combination of red and black hearts depending on the player's current health.
+The displayText method displays text on the screen using a specified x and y coordinate.
+The constructor takes in a Window object for accessing the LevelManager and updating the game display.
+The setup method loads up the UI elements.

 Installation

-    Install Java JDK and JRE
+Install the Java JDK and JRE
 Download or clone the repository
-    Open the project in your favorite Java IDE
+Open the project in your favourite Java IDE
 Compile and run the game

 Game Controls